Webinar - Indigenous peoples: Get your benefits and credits

 - one week with one person and the next week with the other.

-When the child lives with them, both individuals must be primarily responsible for the child’s care and upbringing.
+When the child lives with them, both people must be primarily responsible for the child’s care and upbringing.

-If your child lives with you and the other parent in the same home, this is not a shared custody situation.
+If your child lives with you and the other parent in the same home, you are not in a shared custody situation.

 [Two young grade school students smiling as they are getting on a school bus.]